rubyworks/history/README.md

 ## Description

-History is a HISTORY and CHANGELOG file parser.
-It can parse common layouts for these file types and provide their contents in a structured model.
-This can be useful for a number of things, in particular it can be used to generate tag messages and add pre-release changelogs to relase announcements.
+History is a HISTORY file parser.
+It can parse common HISTORY file layouts and provide the contents in a structured model.
+This can be useful for a number of things, in particular it can be used to generate tag messages and add pre-release change lists to release announcements.

 ## Copyrights